reasonml/reasonml.github.io/src/pages/guide/language/pattern-matching.md

 ### Design Notes

+The notorious [fizzbuzz problem](https://en.wikipedia.org/wiki/Fizz_buzz#Programming_interviews) strangely trips some people up, partially due its nature of paralyzing the programmer who hopes to simplify/unify the few condition branches in search of elegance where there's none.
+While fizzbuzz is slightly too dynamic to be solved in `when`-less switches, hopefully you can see that usually, pattern-matching's visual conciseness allows us to overcome decision paralysis, while keeping all the benefits (and more, as you've seen) of a bunch of brute-forced `if-else`s.
+There's really nothing wrong with explicitly listing out all the possibilities; Pattern matching corresponds to **case analysis** in math, a valid problem-solving technique that proves to be extremely convenient.

-Pattern matching corresponds to case analysis in math.
-Using it for the first time might make you feel like you've been missing out all these years.
+Using a Reason `switch` for the first time might make you feel like you've been missing out all these years.
+Careful, for it might ruin other languages for you =).

 If you've tried to refactor a big, nested if-else logic, you might realize it's very hard to get the logic right.
 On the other hand, pattern matching + tuple conceptually maps to a 2D table, where each cell can be independently filled.
 This ensures that whenever you need to add a case in the `switch`, you can target that and only that table cell, without messing other cells up.